 Warehouse managers are essential personnel for any business with inventory, therefore many companies live and die on the strengths and weaknesses of those managers.
 Finding the right person for the job may not be easy, but it is crucial to do so, in order to ensure smooth, efficient warehouse operations.

 Managing a warehouse is a complicated, multifaceted role that requires one to be proficient in numerous areas in order to be effective.
-The top 7 attributes of truly exceptional warehouse managers include:

 1. Organizational Ability